Last Updated: July 30, 2024

 United States of America

 John G. Avildsen was an American film director who had a net worth of $20 million at the time of his death.
-John G. Avildsen was born in Oak Park, Illinois in December 1935.
-He died on June 16, 2017 at the age of 81.
+John G. Avildsen died on June 16, 2017, at the age of 81.
 He was probably best known for directing "The Karate Kid" film franchise and "Rocky," among many other films.

-He first directed the 1969 movie "Turn on to Love".
-In 1970 Avildsen directed the films "Guess What We Learned in School Today?", and "Joe".
+John first directed the 1969 movie "Turn on to Love."
+In 1970, Avildsen directed the films "Guess What We Learned in School Today?" and "Joe."
 He directed the films "Super Dick" and "Okay Bill" in 1971.
-Avildsen also directed the movies "The Stoolie", "Save the Tiger", "Foreplay", "W.W. and the Dixie Dancekings", "Rocky", "Slow Dancing in the Big City", "The Formula", "Neighbors", "A Night in Heaven", "The Karate Kid", "The Karate Kid, Part II", "Happy New Year", "For Keeps?", "Lean on Me", "The Karate Kid, Part III", "Rocky V", "The Power of One", "8 Seconds", "A Fine and Private Place", and "Desert Heat".
+John also directed the movies "The Stoolie," "Save the Tiger," "Foreplay," "W.W. and the Dixie Dancekings," "Rocky," "Slow Dancing in the Big City," "The Formula," "Neighbors," "A Night in Heaven," "The Karate Kid," "The Karate Kid, Part II," "Happy New Year," "For Keeps?", "Lean on Me," "The Karate Kid, Part III," "Rocky V," "The Power of One," "8 Seconds," "A Fine and Private Place," and "Desert Heat."
 Avildsen won an Academy Award for Best Director for "Rocky" in 1977.
-He also won a Directors Guild of America Award in 1977 for Outstanding Directorial Achievement in Motion Pictures for "Rocky".
-Avildsen was also nominated for a Best Director award at the 1977 Golden Globes.
+He also won a Directors Guild of America Award for Outstanding Directorial Achievement in Motion Pictures for "Rocky," and he was nominated for a Best Director award at the 1977 Golden Globes.

 Early Life

-John G. Avildsen was born on December 21, 1935 in Oak Park, Illinois to parents Ivy and Clarence Avildsen.
+John G. Avildsen was born John Guilbert Avildsen on December 21, 1935, in Oak Park, Illinois.
+He was the son of Ivy and Clarence Avildsen.
 His father worked as a tool manufacturer.
-He attended Indian Mountain School and then the Hotchkiss School.
-After finishing high school, he attended New York University, enrolling in night classes while he also worked in advertising.
-While at NYU, he befriended Norman Wexler, a copywriter who would later write one of the screenplays for one of Avildsen's films.
-He was called to serve in the U.S. Army and then honorably discharged in 1961.
+John attended Indian Mountain School and then the Hotchkiss School.
+After finishing high school, he attended New York University, enrolling in night classes while he worked in advertising.
+While at NYU, he befriended Norman Wexler, a copywriter who would later write the screenplay for Avildsen's 1970 film "Joe."
+John was called to serve in the U.S. Army and then honorably discharged in 1961.

 Career

 After his service in the Army, Avildsen started out as an assistant director on films by Arthur Penn and Otto Preminger.
 He also acted as the director of photography on the 1969 film "Out of It."
-In 1970, he directed his first feature film, the low budget "Joe" which starred Peter Boyle.
+In 1970, he directed his first feature film, the low-budget "Joe," which starred Peter Boyle.
 The film was a big box-office hit, grossing $26 million from a budget of only $100,000.
-Avildsen followed up this early success with the low budget 1971 cult classic comedy film "Cry Uncle!" starring Allen Garfield.
+John followed up this early success with the low-budget 1971 cult classic comedy film "Cry Uncle!" starring Allen Garfield.
 The film was released in the U.K. as "Superdick" and later on video as "American Oddballs."
 The same year, he also directed "Okay Bill."

 In 1973, Avildsen directed the film "Save the Tiger," which was his most critically-acclaimed work to date.
-The film was nominated for three Oscars and the star of the film, Jack Lemmon, won the Oscar in the Best Actor category.
-In 1974, he directed "The Stoolie" followed by "Fore Play" and "W.W. and the Dixie Dancekings" in 1975.
+The film was nominated for three Oscars, and the star of the film, Jack Lemmon, won the Oscar in the Best Actor category.
+In 1974, John directed "The Stoolie," followed by "Fore Play" and "W.W. and the Dixie Dancekings" in 1975.

 What is John G. Avildsen's Net Worth?